Nomad Passport Index Ranking

-For the Italy Travel score calculation, we relied on publicly available passport data and news sources to rank travel access.
+For the Italy Travel score calculation, we relied on data from the IATA, Henley Index, and news sources to rank travel access.
 We calculate the Travel scores by summing up Visa-free, Visa On Arrival, and eTA countries.
 Based on that data, we assigned Italy a Travel score of 174 as there are 122 countries that Italy passport holders can enter without a visa (i.e. visa-free countries), 44 countries that allow Italy passport holders to enter by obtaining a visa on arrival (i.e. visa-on-arrival countries) and 8 electronic travel authorization (eTA) destinations.
 Altogether, Italy passport holders can enter a total of 174 destinations — either without a visa, through a visa on arrival, or via an eTA.
 Separate from these 174 destinations, there are 76 additional destinations which Italy passport holders either need a physical visa to enter or an eVisa.

 Taxation in Italy 20% in total score